rafabulsing/rtkq-pb/README.md

 - hook to run script after every db schema change
 - allow for partial updates (sending only some of the fields required)
 - add TSDoc comment for other relevant properties of field
-- special case token and password fields in auth collections